rbickel/Azure.MasterProject/Application/sftp/README.md

 ## Introduction

-This project create an helm chart to run as sftp server in AKS, using Azrue Storage account as filestore.
-The solution uses this project as its sftp implementation: https://github.com/atmoz/sftp
+This project create an helm chart to run as sftp server in AKS, using Azure Storage account as filestore.
+The solution uses this project as its OpenSSH SFTP implementation: https://github.com/atmoz/sftp

 ```yaml
 #Helm values: